FIX: PAGE_FAULT_IN_NONPAGED_AREA

 Clean the slots with a spare toothbrush.

-To test each stick of RAM, if you have more than one of course, insert one stick of RAM at a time and see if you get the error.
-Similarly check if a slot itself is faulty by changing the slot with a known good RAM.
+To test each stick of RAM (assuming you have more than one, of course), insert one stick at a time and see if you encounter an error.
+Similarly, check if a slot itself is faulty by replacing the RAM in that slot with a known good one.

-If you don’t get the error with one RAM, then the other RAM is faulty for sure.
-If the results are same in all conditions, then the problem may lie within the motherboard itself.
-It would be best to send the laptop/desktop for hardware repair and diagnostic either to a service center or other repair stops.
+If you don’t perceive an error with one RAM unit, then the other RAM unit is assuredly faulty.
+If the results are consistent under all conditions, then the problem may lie within the motherboard itself.
+It would be best to send the laptop/desktop for hardware repair and diagnostics to either a service center or other repair shops.

 ABOUT THE AUTHOR